 The main area of woodland on the site is called Charter Wood in the North East corner of the site.
 It is an area of about 10 ha of mixed deciduous woodland.
 The wood was planted in 1992 to commemorate the 800th anniversary of the granting of the Charter to the Borough by Richard I (The Lionheart).

-The site is rich in wildlife; otter and kingfisher are found on the river, with Snipe in the wet meadows.
-Nightingale can be heard in the spring on the edge of Charter Wood and Noctule Bats over the arable fields in the evenings.
+The site is rich in wildlife; otter, water vole and kingfisher are found on the river, with snipe in the wet meadows.
+Nightingale can be heard in the spring on the edge of Charter Wood and whitethroat and yellowhammer can often be seen perched on the tops of hedgerows.

 Hedgerows are being restored by coppicing to invigorate new growth and new sections of hedgerow are being planted.
 They provide important habitat for birds and mammals.